akrentsel/insertion-sort-graph/README.md

 swaps to sort the list, which is O(n^2) runtime.

-In the best case, if the list is already sorted, we get O(n^2) runtime.
+In the best case, if the list is already sorted, we get O(n) runtime.

 For a random set of data, this isn't the fastest sort, but it is a good sort to choose if we are given a list that is "almost" sorted.
-Then we have runtime near O(N).
+Then we have runtime near O(n).
 A list is "almost sorted" is it needs a relatively small number of swaps to become in sorted order.

 # Example